Why Rich Countries are Rich and Poor Countries Poor?

 Why is belief quite so bad for wealth creation?

-Because in general, religiosity is connected up with the idea that the here and now can’t be improved, so you should focus on the spiritual and look forward to a next world instead.
-In the rich world, on the other hand, people are generally great believers in their capacity to alter their destiny through effort and talent.
+Because in general, religiosity is connected up with the idea that the here and now can’t be improved.
+So, you should focus on the spiritual and look forward to a next world instead.
+In the rich world, people are generally great believers in their capacity to alter their destiny through effort and talent.

 Poor countries are overwhelmingly located in the tropical regions.
 This isn’t a coincidence.
 Life is, in many ways, simply far tougher there.